gabrielmaximo/MyResume/README.md

 ##### Hi recruiter :smiley:, I hope my story keeps you entertained until the end of the page, thanks for taking an interest in my resume :beginner:.

 ## :smile_cat: About me
-My name is Luis Gabriel Maximo, but my friends call me only **'Maximo'**, i'm passionate about **JavaScript**, focusing in **Node, React and React Native!** in my spare time, I usually play a trading card game named **Magic** and some others things, but my biggest joy nodaways is learning the newest market stacks, so in my vacant time i also dedicate to learning and self improvement, today i can say i have a great knowledge of **NodeJs**.
+My name is Luis Gabriel Maximo, but my friends call me only **'Maximo'**.
+I'm passionate about **JavaScript**, focusing in **Node, React and React Native!** in my spare time, I usually play a trading card game named **Magic** and some others things, but my biggest joy nodaways is learning the newest market stacks, so in my vacant time I also dedicate to learning and self improvement, today I can say I have a great knowledge of **NodeJs**.

 ## :mortar_board: Educational Background
 Federal University of Uberlândia **(UFU)** - Bachelor degree in Computer Science <br>